 I use white, hulled sesame seeds.
-For oats, my choice is quick oats or traditional oats.
-One benefit of using instant oats compared to traditional oats is that they yield slightly smoother texture.
-Dates and maple syrup work both as sweeteners as well as binders in this recipe.
-If you use it, you can substitute maple syrup with honey as well.
+For oats, I choose quick or traditional oats.
+One benefit of using instant oats compared to traditional oats is that they yield a slightly smoother texture and are low in phytates.
+The combination of dates and maple syrup works as sweeteners and binders in this recipe.
+If you use maple syrup, you can also substitute it with coconut syrup or date syrup.

 For flavor, I use green cardamom powder.
-However, if you don't have cardamom in your pantry (or are not a great fan of the flavor), cinnamon, vanilla powder, or liquid vanilla extract should work as well.
+However, if you don't have cardamom in your pantry (or are not a great fan of the flavor), cinnamon, vanilla powder, or liquid vanilla extract should also work.
 Shredded unsweetened coconut adds a subtle texture and flavor to these balls.

-Process oats in a food processor till they are grainy in texture (not finely powdered).
-Add sesame seeds and pulse a few times till oats and sesame seeds are mixed well.
-Add dates, shredded coconut, ground cardamom, and maple syrup and process till everything mixes well and forms a sticky dough.
+Process oats in a food processor until they are grainy in texture (not finely powdered).
+Add sesame seeds and pulse a few times until the oats and sesame seeds are mixed well.
+Add dates, shredded coconut, ground cardamom, and maple syrup, and process until everything mixes well and forms a sticky dough.

-Divide the processed mixture into 12 equal parts and roll each part into a ball and then roll each ball in the bed of unsweetened shredded (dry) coconut.
+Divide the processed mixture into 12 equal parts, roll each part into a ball, and roll each ball in the bed of unsweetened shredded (dry) coconut.
 If you have kids, this can be a fun project for them.
 Enjoy!

 TLC tip on eating energy balls

-While these energy balls are super healthy and nutritious , they are so delicious that they can be addictive--especially if you have a sweet tooth.
-Therefore, it is best to stick to eating just one to two balls per occasion.
-Sesame like most other seeds is high in fat and dates/maple syrup, even though natural, are natural forms of sugar.
-And, it is best to enjoy sugar in moderation for optimal health (more on this later).
+While these energy balls are super healthy and nutritious, they are so delicious that they can be addictive.
+Therefore, it is best to eat just one to two balls per occasion.
+Like most other seeds, sesame is high in fat, and dates and maple syrup, even though natural, are natural forms of sugar.
+It is best to enjoy sugar in moderation for optimal health (more on this later).

 Sesame & Oat Energy Balls